 During my post-doctorate fellowship that followed, I met a fellow science fiction enthusiast who inspired me to begin writing many of the story ideas that had then begun to populate my head.
 In 2005, I won a European science story writing contest and in 2006 I began writing more seriously.
 Deciding I needed to join a community of writers to properly figure out this writing thing, I signed up to Writing.com where I entered a vibrant, enthusiastic community of writers.
 This showed me which parts of my writing where strong and which needed work.
 It also led to my creating a small press Utility Fog Press for publishing anthologies.
 But there’s only so much feedback you can get from an online community, so I took a ‘Finish Your Novel’ course at York University.
 This ended up being a writing critique course that morphed into a writing group I’ve been with for almost ten years now.

 After writing my drafts of my first three manuscripts, my wife and I started a family.
 As our situation made it difficult to concentrate on writing, I spend the next several years publishing anthologies and learning digital artwork for cover design.
 I’ve recently returned to writing with the intent to finally publish much of the work I’ve written, or started writing.
 This year watch for novels coming out in my Altered Destiny series and my Gateway to Eternity/Dreams of Sentience series.

-On this website you’ll find short stories, science fiction reviews, thoughts on technological developments, my geeking-out about future-tech, and opinions on social issues and how they might influence the future.
+On this website you’ll find short stories, science fiction reviews, thoughts on technological developments, my geeking-out about future-tech, and opinions on how technology might influence the future of social issues.
 I update the blog weekly with a new post, as well as providing a weekly newsletter.

 All the writing on Into The Future is freely available with no external advertising.
 If you like what I’m building here, please share with someone who might be interested.

-You can follow the discussion either by checking in on this site regularly, or
+You can keep updated either by checking in on this site regularly, or